Vexcited/Schwi/README.md

 - [Tauri's native HTTP plugin](https://tauri.app/plugin/http-client/) is automatically used when available
 - Uses [`undici`](https://github.com/nodejs/undici) on Bun to [prevent strange headers issues](https://github.com/oven-sh/bun/issues/4529#issuecomment-2611447527)
 - Provides optional `toXML()` and `toHTML()` helpers in `HttpResponse` for easier access with other packages, see [installation section to enable those](#optional-features)
+- Uses a [native implementation of `fetch`](https://github.com/Vexcited/react-native-real-fetch) on React Native

 ## Installation